ar5had/mozilla-lightning-gsoc-notes/questions.md

 Q7.
 How keyboard shortcuts will trigger react componets(access keys)?

 Q8.
 What about css and what font-size and all other stuff of styling?

+Q9.
+What format of data is going to be input and output from dialog boxes and how will they integrate with react/redux?